How and When to Water Your Garden

 Watering a vegetable garden can be as easy as watching the rain, or as ridiculous as feeding plant limbs intravenously.
 I don’t know anyone who takes the hospital bed approach to plant nourishment.
 I do know people who let the heavens do the heavy labor when it comes to irrigation.
-They run for the hose only after the rain has turned irregular, and they notice their new neighbor, Mojave.
+They run for the hose only after the rain has turned irregular.

 1. Get to know your soil.
 Dig into your garden and find out whether you have clay or sandy soil.
 It makes a big difference in your drainage.